 You may follow a similar method to pack both kinds of items, you'll need to handle them differently in order to make your packing more organized and hassle-free.

-Using the supplies and following the steps outlined below will help to ensure your glassware makes it though the move without incident.
+Packing glassware items like drinking glasses, jars, and dishes require careful and efficient handling.
+Using the supplies and following the steps outlined below will ensure that your glassware makes it through the move without any mishaps.

 - Stack of packing paper

-Remember: when packing, put the heaviest items in the bottom of the box.
+TIP: When packing, put the heaviest items in the bottom of the box.
 So, if you're packing plates and bowls along with your glassware, they should go in first.
-Stemware, on the other hand, is more fragile and should go at the top.

-Once your dish carton is ready to go, you can start packing your glassware.
-Take one piece and lay it on its side on the corner of a stack of packing paper.
-Roll it in two or three sheets of packing paper, tucking in the extra paper as you roll.
+- To start packing your glasses, take one piece and lay it on the side on the corner of a stack of packing paper.
+Roll it in 2-3 sheets of packing paper, tucking in the extra paper as you roll.